2023 VinFast IRONMAN 70.3 World Championship, Lahti

 Malva is a brand-new museum of visual arts – full of art, design and posters.
 Malva and its amazing exhibitions are located in an old brewery building in the city centre of Lahti.
 In addition to the museum, Malski centre features AntBrew brewery pub, restaurant Malskin Bistro, Kahiwa Coffee & Wine and a Museum shop with great selection of Lahti items.

-The road network in the Lahti Region offers excellent conditions for versatile and scenic road cycling from an evening ride to tours over several days.
-All our route tips are designed to pass either Lahti or Vääksy.
+The road network in the Lahti Region offers excellent conditions for versatile and scenic road cycling and pre-training.
+All of our route tips are designed to pass either Lahti or Vääksy, which is the busiest village for cottage holiday makers.
 This makes your planning easy and enables you to combine different routes to cover the entire region as you wish!Check cycling routes

 Coffee with cinnamon buns